 This week marks five years since our first Play On Words show at San Jose’s Blackbird Tavern.
 With every season, we’ve tried something new–performed at festivals, partnered with Flash Fiction Forum on a chapbook, staged live readings of television shows.
 This fall, we’re delighted to partner with the San Jose Museum of Art on its upcoming “New Terrains: Migration and Mobility” cross-disciplinary exhibit.
-We’ve got our first 2019 date on the calendar–Saturday, February 9, from 3-5 pm–which means that we need you, faithful writers and artists, to share your work with us!
+We’ve got our first 2019 date on the calendar–Sunday, February 24, from 3-5 pm–which means that we need you, faithful writers and artists, to share your work with us!

 What Does New Terrains Mean to You?